Zamarud Khan

 Zamarud Khan is a Pakistani politician who served as the Member of the National Assembly of Pakistan from 2002 to 2007.
 He also served as MD of Pakistan Bait-ul-Mal from 2008 to 2013.
 He is known for his involvement in a hostage crisis in Pakistan on 15 August 2013, where he attempted to subdue the hostage-taker.
 Police used the unplanned distraction to fire at the gunman, which injured him and led to his arrest.
+He has also established an organization for orphaned children in Pakistan, which operates multiple centres across the country.